dfinity/interface-spec/spec/index.md

 The optional `sender_canister_version` parameter can contain the caller's canister version.
 If provided, its value must be equal to `ic0.canister_version`.

+### IC method `upload_chunk` {#ic-upload_chunk}
+Canisters have associated some storage space where they can hold chunks of Wasm modules that are too lage to fit in a single message.
+This method allows the controllers of a canister to upload such chunks.

 ### IC method `install_code` {#ic-install_code}

 This method installs code into a canister.